Asian stocks follow Wall St down amid US interest rate fears

 BEIJING — Asian stock markets followed Wall Street lower Monday after the Federal Reserve indicated it might raise interest rates more aggressively to cool U.S. inflation.

 Shanghai, Tokyo, Hong Kong and South Korea all declined.
-Oil fell more than $2 per barrel amid concerns global economic growth might weaken.
+Oil fell more than $2 per barrel amid concern global economic growth might weaken.

 Investors are uneasy about possible downward pressure on economic activity from higher interest rates, Russia’s war on Ukraine and China’s efforts to contain coronavirus outbreaks.